-- Water – Location, Filtration and Purification: We discuss where water can be found in any environment, from the obvious location to the obscure.
+Including location, filtration and purification.
+Finding water in different environments is a challenge.
+Consequently, we look at the obvious locations to the obscure.
 Once found, ensuring water is clean enough for human consumption is the next step, and students will have the opportunity to build a suitable filter for purification.

-- Shelter building: A key survival skill, participants get to plan, design and build their own shelters in this hands on session.
+A key survival skill, participants get to plan, design and build their own shelters in this hands on session.
 Be it for themselves or small animals, they will have a set amount of time to use the resources provided to construct a shelter capable of withstanding the elements.
-Knot tying skills can be incorporated into more advanced sessions.
+More advanced sessions include knot tying skills.

-- Navigation: Depending on the age group, students will be guided through how to navigate using a combination of natural and man-made methods.
+We guide students through how to navigate using a combination of natural and man-made methods.
+These sessions vary significantly between primary and secondary age groups.
 Celestial navigation, plant tracking, maps, compasses and pacing are all techniques which can be taught.

-- Tree, plant and animal Identification: Students will learn about the local flora and fauna through a combination of discussion and activities.
-With a focus on indigenous species, the various uses of each tree and plant (including which are edible or highly poisonous) will be included, as well as basic animal tracking and habitat identification.
+Students will learn about the local flora and fauna through a combination of discussion and activities.
+Special emphasis is placed on indigenous species in the UK.
+The various uses of each tree and plant (such as which are edible or highly poisonous).
+Sessions also incorporate basic animal tracking and habitat identification.

-- Fire Lighting: We start by discussing basic fire safety, principles and the science behind fire creation.
+We start by discussing basic fire safety, principles and the science behind fire creation.
 Students will have the opportunity to observe and utilise a range of different fire lighting techniques and materials, both natural and man-made.
-Time allowing, once they get the hang of keeping their fire burning, participants will be able to experience the freedom of cooking over an open fire (food allergy dependant).
+Once they get the hang of keeping their fire burning, participants will be able to experience the freedom of cooking over an open fire if they have time (food allergy dependant).

 Detailed prices can be found on our prices page>>